 This sloppy joe filling can also be frozen for up to three months.
 Thaw it in the refrigerator, or in the microwave.
 Make sure to reheat thoroughly.

 Thanks so much for reading.
 If you make this recipe, please come back and let me know by leaving a star rating and review.
+If you’re new here you may want to sign up for my email list or follow me on instagram to keep up with the latest posts.

 These Healthy Sloppy Joes may skimp on added sugar, coming in at only 2 grams per serving, but they definitely don’t skimp on lip smacking flavor.
 And you’ll be able to get dinner on the table in under 45 minutes making this a perfect weeknight recipe!